Alert icon

 • are not licensed to practice law in Canada

-• are not practicing law
+• are not practising law

 • do not respond to the Claims Administrator